Withdrawals

 Returning Financial Aid Funds

 In addition, if you received a refund from financial aid that was to be used for education-related personal expenses or housing expenses, you may have to return some of it.
-Specifically, you may have to return the amount that would have paid for your education-related expenses for the rest of the semester, after you withdrew.
+Specifically, you may have to return the amount that would have paid for your education-related expenses for the rest of the semester, after you withdraw.

 Return Calculation